markkampe/UAGD_markk/README.md

 in their own fork.
 The expected form of a submission is a github URL for the (public) repo in which you have done your work.

+To do one of the units:
+ - create a new project
+ - in this top level directory
+ - with the same name as the unit sub-directory (e.g. *Unit_1-Unity_Basics*)

 If you want to export a project from one system so that you can work on it on another, the easiest way to do it is:
    1. in Project window, right-click the Assets folder and select Export Package